Rovman Powell: International career

 He made his One Day International (ODI) debut in the second match of the tri-series, against Sri Lanka.
 He made his Twenty20 International (T20I) debut for the West Indies against Pakistan on 26 March 2017.
 In February 2018, the International Cricket Council (ICC) named Powell as one of the ten players to watch ahead of the 2018 Cricket World Cup Qualifier tournament.
 Following the conclusion of the Cricket World Cup Qualifier tournament, the ICC named Powell as the rising star of the West Indies' squad.
 When the West Indies toured Bangladesh in December 2018, he was named as captain of the ODI squad of West Indies.

 In January 2022, in the third match against England, Powell scored his first century in T20I cricket, with 107 runs from 53 balls.

-In 2023, Powell was made captain of West Indies T20i side replacing Nicholas Pooran after their disappointing ICC T20 WC2022 campaign.
-Under his captaincy, team has played 3 bilateral series winning all three i.e 2-1 v SA, 3-2 v IND, 3-2 v ENG.
+In 2023, Powell was made captain of West Indies T20i team replacing Nicholas Pooran after their disappointing ICC T20 WC2022 campaign.
+Under his captaincy, team has played 3 bilateral series winning all three i.e. 2-1 v SA, 3-2 v IND, 3-2 v ENG.

 In 2024, Powell was drafted by Trent Rockets to play in The Hundred.
 In May 2024, he was named captain of the West Indies squad for the 2024 ICC Men's T20 World Cup tournament.